GautamAnandDS/Regression-Model-For-Rossmann-Sales-Prediction-/README.md

 ```

 ## 📈 Evaluation Metrics
-We evaluated model performance using:
+I evaluated model performance using:
 - **Root Mean Squared Error (RMSE):** Measures the average error between predicted and actual sales.
 - **Mean Absolute Error (MAE):** Calculates the absolute differences between predictions and true values.
 - **R-squared (R²):** Assesses the proportion of variance in sales explained by the model.